hisergiorojas/downloads/Docker Deployment.md

 To verify that it works, point the browser to <http://localhost:9000/assets/uploadProblem.html>.
 Upload a problem and test it.

+The problem files will be located inside the /opt/codecheck/ext directory.

 ---
-**Notes**
+**NOTE**

-	The problem files will be located inside the /opt/codecheck/ext directory.
+The problem files will be located inside the /opt/codecheck/ext dirctory.

 ---

 ![codecheckweb](https://user-images.githubusercontent.com/48057303/169155965-de8bbb6d-ef88-4bb2-a69d-af853b817560.png)